Read our comprehensive guide to electric vehicles and find out about the most efficient vehicles for you.

 - Traffic information - live traffic updates are available at the Highways Agency's sites: Traffic England, Traffic Scotland, and Traffic Wales

 Most of us drive to work.
-Although most of our commutes are only on average 28 minutes long, this still adds up to around £430 a year in commuting fuel costs.
+Although most of our commutes are only on average 28 minutes long, this still adds up to around £240 per person every year in commuting fuel costs.
 Why not consider the alternatives?

 - Car sharing - formal car sharing schemes and informal arrangements are an easy way to cut commuting costs by half or more.
 Find our more details in our section about Car Sharing.